 Table 3.
-Responsibilities/Authority (Elements 3 through 6)
+Responsibilities/Authority

-TRAI LIFICATIONS AND NING IENT 3 PROCUREMENT OF PRODUCTS ELEMENT 4 DOCUMENTS AND RECORDS ELEMENT 5 SOFT ARDWARE AND WARE JENT 6 Position/Role Responsibility for Authority to Responsibility for Authority to Responsibility for Authority to Responsibility for Authority to SWQB Chief Ensuring that personnel are trained and qualified.
+PERSONNEL QUALIFICATIONS AND PROCUREMENT T OF PRODUCTS DOCUMENTS AND RECORDS COMPUTER HARDWARE AND TRAI NING SOFT SOFTWARE Position/Role Responsibility for Authority to Responsibility for Authority to Responsibility for Authority to Responsibility for Authority to SWQB Chief Ensuring that personnel are trained and qualified.
 Require training.
 Ensuring the quality of procured products and the quality and integrity of the procurement process.
 Approve purchases and contracts for professional services (with the exception of ongoing price agreements) and sub-grant agreements.
 Ensuring that quality-related documents are identified and controlled.
 Approve quality- related documents.
 Ensuring that computer hardware and software meet requirements.
 Require that computer hardware and software meet requirements.
-QA Officer Documenting that personnel have received the QMP and QAPP; conducting and documenting quality system training; identifying need for training or retraining in cooperation with SME.
+QA Officer Documenting that personnel have received the QMP and QAPP; conducting and documenting quality system training; identifying need for training or retraining in cooperation with Program Manager(s).
 Require and provide training.
 Ensuring quality requirements are included in proposals and contracts.
 Require quality- related documentation to be identified in proposals and contracts.
 Identification and control of quality-related documents.
-Approve quality- related documents, disseminate to staff, as appropriate and maintain quality related documents in hard copy and electronically.
+Approve quality- related documents, disseminate to staff, as appropriate, and maintain quality related documents in hard copy and electronically.
 Advising SWQB Chief of software and hardware capabilities necessary to maintain quality.
 Program Manager Ensuring that personnel are trained and qualified in quality requirements including procedures and equipment operation.
 Require and provide training.
 Ensuring that procured products meet quality requirements and that the procurement process is followed.
-Approve purchases and contracts for professional services (with the exception of ongoing price agreements) and grant applications.
+Approve purchases and contracts for professional services (except for on-going price agreements) and grant applications.
 Identification and control of quality-related documents.
 Approve quality- related documents and require staff to review them.
 Advising SWQB Chief of software and hardware capabilities necessary to maintain quality.
 Project Manager Ensuring that personnel are trained and qualified in quality requirements including procedures and equipment operation Require and provide training Ensuring that procured products meet quality requirements Identification and control of quality-related documents.
 Review quality- related documents and require staff to review them Advising Program Manager of software and hardware capabilities necessary to maintain quality